24. Your CI website refers to the issue of cults and suspect organisations. Can you enlarge further?

 Some governments woke up to the dangers involved in the field of cults and reckless sects.
 New official reports appeared about the perils of mind manipulation in suspect organisations.
 Germany, France, Belgium, and Spain created new legislation in response to parliamentary investigations.
 Britain lagged far behind.
 When terrorists destroyed the World Trade Centre at New York in 2001, there was a concerted outcry in America and Britain.
-Yet the issue of cult victims in less visible walks of life has so often been ignored by officialdom.
-The British government failed to deal adequately with crime and cannabis regulation, and their response to other forms of public hazard has generally been feeble.
+In contrast, the issue of cult victims, in less visible avenues, has so often been ignored by officialdom.
+The British government failed to deal adequately with crime and cannabis regulation; their response to other forms of public hazard has generally been feeble.

-Yogic exercises using rapid breathing were favoured for the purportedly mystical experiences that were offered by the Aum sect as a lure.
+Yogic exercises, using rapid breathing, were favoured for inducing the purportedly mystical experiences offered by the Aum sect.
 Those exercises produced oxygen deprivation to the brain, a factor providing visions of colours and lights, images, and a sense of mind leaving the body.
-However, it became easier for the recruits to be administered LSD to ensure dramatic experiences.
-All of these experiences were attributed to the unique spiritual power of the guru, Shoko Asahara, who led the sect.
+This deceptive introduction facilitated the recruits being administered LSD to ensure dramatic experiences.
+All of these experiences were attributed to the unique spiritual power of the guru, Shoko Asahara, who led Aum Shinrikyo.
 The LSD mock-spirituality was also very effective in making the recruits immune to the violence hallmarking their environment.

 The Aum sect is said to have been worth about 1.5 billion dollars, but was made bankrupt after the gas attack.
 They had been involved in the manufacture of illegal drugs, and were in league with the Japanese mafia for the marketing of those substances.
 Extortion, theft, and murder are amongst the activities listed for Aum Shinrikyo.
-The leader Shoko Asahara was arrested, and the sect came under government surveillance in 2000.
-That year the now defensive sect changed name to Aleph.
+The leader Shoko Asahara (1955-2018) was arrested, and sentenced in 2004.
+The now defensive sect changed name to Aleph.
 They deleted controversial Vajrayana Buddhist texts from their canon; those bizarre texts had been accused by officialdom of justifying murder.
 Aum doctrine has been differently defined.
 Some analysts have described it as an amalgam of Buddhist, Hindu Yogic, Taoist, and Western new age beliefs.
-Yet Buddhism was the primary doctrinal support.
-Several sectarians have been awarded death sentences for Aum crimes, including the cult founder Shoko Asahara.
+However, Buddhist Tantra appears to have been the primary doctrinal support.

-Meanwhile, since the 1995 gas attack, the internet and other media have encouraged the situation in Japan where cults are flourishing.
-According to the Japanese Agency for Cultural Affairs, there are more than 182,000 religious corporations registered nationwide.
-It has even been asserted that one in five of the Japanese people are affiliates of these organisations, often small and tending to secrecy.
-Many misdemeanours are recorded on the files of the Japan Society for Cult Prevention and Recovery (JSCPR), founded in 1995, and based in Tokyo.
+Meanwhile, after the 1995 gas attack, the internet and other media encouraged a situation in Japan where cults flourished.
+According to the Japanese Agency for Cultural Affairs, there were more than 182,000 religious corporations registered nationwide.
+One in five of the Japanese people were said to be affiliates of these organisations, often small and tending to secrecy.
+One concerned party was the Japan Society for Cult Prevention and Recovery (JSCPR), founded in 1995, and based in Tokyo.

-One of the JSCPR directors is a Professor of Sociology at Hokkaido University.
-Sakurai Yoshihide is one of the opposite numbers to Shoko Asahara.
-He views the situation in terms of a social malaise that existed for many years, but which was aggravated by the collapse of the Japanese economic advance in the early 1990s.
-It emerges that Japan has suffered a bigger cult problem than any other country.
-Not merely the younger generation, but also older people, have been responding to the message of small religious movements which promise enlightenment and freedom from suffering.
-That is currently a very popular message.
-Analysis of the operative causes can vary, though social change is the basic denominator.
-Professor Yoshihide says that the competitive capitalist society of new Japan has given rise to a sense of meaningless existence, in comparison to which the cult panaceas seem attractive to many subscribers.
+One of the JSCPR directors, Sakurai Yoshihide, was a Professor of Sociology at Hokkaido University.
+He viewed the situation in terms of a social malaise that existed for many years, aggravated by collapse of the Japanese economic advance in the early 1990s.
+Japan reportedly suffered a bigger cult problem than any other country.
+Not merely the younger generation, but also older people, responded to the message of small religious movements promising enlightenment and freedom from suffering.
+Analysis of the operative causes can vary.
+Social change is the basic denominator.
+Professor Yoshihide concluded that the competitive capitalist society of new Japan created a sense of meaningless existence, in comparison to which the cult panaceas were attractive to many subscribers.

-Many of the Japanese sects are said to be harmless, though others have the reputation of being sexually exploitative.
-A looming problem is the rather unpredictable nature of the cult temperament, as in the recent instance where members of the female-dominated Kigenkai sect “allegedly kicked and punched another member until she died from shock.”
-This Shinto-related sect has accordingly gained bad publicity.
-The Kigenkai sect was founded in 1970 and is registered as an official religious organisation.
+Many of the Japanese sects were reported to be harmless.
+Some gained the reputation of being sexually exploitative.
+A looming problem is the rather unpredictable nature of the cult temperament, as in the instance where members of the female-dominated Kigenkai sect “allegedly kicked and punched another member until she died from shock.”
+This Shinto-related grouping accordingly gained bad publicity.
+The Kigenkai sect was founded in 1970, being registered as an official religious organisation.
 See Explosion of cults in Japan.
 The elderly victim of the brutal assault in 2007 was Motoku Okuno, aged 63, whose case is memorable.
 There are various supplements, including Killing for the cult.
 The victim had “her face caked in chalk by way of ritualistic humiliation.”
-Numerous female sectarians were arrested, and some were officially charged with injury leading to death.
+Numerous female sectarians were arrested; some were officially charged with injury leading to death.

 24.3 Grof Ideology and the Findhorn Foundation

 A parallel to some Aum Shinrikyo activities are the Grof doctrines of LSD therapy and Holotropic Breathwork (see article 12 on this website).
-Stanislav Grof has theorised LSD experience as a shamanistic spiritual path, and has overlooked the factor of hyperventilation being a cause of oxygen deprivation to the brain.
-Fantastic glosses have been applied in both ideologies (Aum and Grofian) to the drawbacks of LSD and rapid breathing.
+Stanislav Grof theorised LSD experience in terms of a shamanistic spiritual path.
+He overlooked the factor of hyperventilation being a cause of oxygen deprivation to the brain.
+Fantastic glosses were applied in both ideologies (Aum and Grofian) to the drawbacks of LSD and rapid breathing.

 In Britain, the Scientific and Medical Network (SMN) openly promoted Grofian LSD ideology on their website for several years, with unmeasured consequences, leading to the conclusion of critical observers that the SMN should be regarded as a dangerous influence.
 See further the home page at citizeninitiative.com.
 The article by Christopher Bache glorifying “shamanistic” LSD was publicly visible on the SMN website from 2004 until 2010, despite complaints.
 One may regard new age "science and medicine" as a serious confusion and public hazard.
 The drug issue was a feature of my Letter of Complaint to David Lorimer (2005).
 See also David Lorimer, SMN and Contesting New World Values.

 These drawbacks accompanied the Findhorn Foundation “workshop” commerce in alternative therapy and pop-mysticism.
 Critics view these extensive activities as a contradiction to any viable ecological programme.
-This matter has been documented in articles like Myth and Reality.
-Critics do not here press identity as a cult, though in relation to dissidents, the policy of this organisation has exhibited markedly cult-like attitudes.
-The Findhorn Foundation can be described in terms of an erring community with very evasive tendencies, and a commercial programme causing confusion and miseducation.
-See articles 10 and 13 on this website.
+This matter has been documented in articles like Myth and Reality and Findhorn Foundation Ecobiz (article 13 on this site).
+The Findhorn Foundation commercial programme causes confusion and miseducation.
 See also Findhorn Foundation: Problems (2009) and Kate Thomas and the Findhorn Foundation (2009), the latter article featuring solicitor correspondence.
 See also my Letter to Robert Walter MP (2008) and Richard Tarnas and Philosophy (2010).

 24.4 Order of the Solar Temple and Aleister Crowley

 Of a different nature were problems in the secret society known as Order of the Solar Temple, which commenced at Geneva in 1984.
-Over seventy people died in the suicide mania attested in Switzerland, France, and Canada in the mid-1990s.
-There was evidence that a number of the victims were drugged before being shot in the head.
+Over seventy people died from the suicide mania attested in Switzerland, France, and Canada during the mid-1990s.
+There is evidence that a number of the victims were drugged before being shot in the head.
 The curious beliefs that inspired these deaths are a cause for wonder.
 This sect subscribed to a new age myth about the medieval Knights Templar, who have long been a subject of fantasy.
-They reportedly drew upon sources like Aleister Crowley (1875-1947) and the Order of the Golden Dawn (a late nineteenth century occultist clique).
+They reportedly drew upon sources like Aleister Crowley (1875-1947) and the Order of the Golden Dawn (a late nineteenth century occultist grouping).
 The tragically influential Crowley was obsessed with initiatory and magical rituals that fed his pretensions.
-Yet even he did not believe in a flight to Sirius but was evidently anxious to stay alive, despite his setback addiction to heroin (see Shepherd, Pointed Observations, pp. 30-36, 133-138).
+Even he did not believe in a flight to Sirius, but was evidently anxious to stay alive, despite his setback addiction to heroin (see Shepherd, Pointed Observations, pp. 30-36, 133-138).

 The example set by Crowley has been lamented.
-This British occultist saturated himself over the years with an intake of many drugs that extended to heroin.
+This British occultist saturated himself over the years with an intake of many drugs extending to heroin.
 His drug visions are totally unreliable.
-He believed himself to be a great “initiate,” and an adept in subjects like Yoga and Kabbalah (though Jewish academic experts in Kabbalah have dismissed his version).
+He believed himself to be a great “initiate,” an adept in subjects like Yoga and Kabbalah (Jewish academic experts in Kabbalah have dismissed his version).
 In reality, his lifestyle demonstrated an insatiable lust.
-Crowley’s speciality was sexual magic, a peculiar pursuit in which he indulged to an extreme extent with many partners.
-Women were better off avoiding this bisexual, as he had a habit of reducing his mistresses to a psychological mess.
-He boasted that he had tortured his wife, which is not difficult to believe, particularly in view of the fact that she went mad.
-Yet this “neopagan” became a popular icon of the new age debacle starting in the late 1960s.
-He is sometimes associated with G. I. Gurdjieff, but there are some differences in evidence.
+Crowley’s speciality was sexual magic, a pursuit in which he indulged to an extreme extent with many partners.
+Women were better off avoiding this bisexual; he had a habit of reducing his mistresses to a psychological mess.
+Crowley boasted that he had tortured his wife, which is not difficult to believe, particularly in view of the fact that she went mad.
+This “neopagan” became a popular icon of the new age debacle starting in the late 1960s.
+He is sometimes associated with G. I. Gurdjieff; however, there are some differences in evidence.

 24.5 Evangelists and Scientology